OpenFAST/acdc/README.md

 ## Current State

-This software is currently under development and the results it produces, if it does produce results, should not be considered reliable.
+This software is currently under development, but is usable for some turbine models.

+## Documentation

+Document is being developed at [](https://openfast.github.io/acdc/docs/)

+## Installation

+Executables can be downloaded for Windows, MacOS, and Linux from the Releases page of this repository.
+Refer to [installation instructions](https://deslaughter.github.io/acdc-app/docs/install/) for detailed information.

-## Building
+## Issues

-This project uses [WAILS](https://wails.io/) to build an package the application.
-To get started, please follow the [Installation Instructions](https://wails.io/docs/gettingstarted/installation).
+Please open issues on Github if you encounter problems with the software.
+If possible, provide a minimal case and instructions to reproduce the failure.